jonnlai/la-patata/README.md

 ### Responsiveness

 In addition to manual checks, responsiveness was tested using [Chrome DevTools](https://developer.chrome.com/docs/devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).
 No issues were identified.

+### Solved Bugs

+The following bugs were noticed and fixed during the development phase:

+* The body element had *height: 100vh* instead of *min-height: 100vh* which meant the footer did not stick to the bottom as planned.
+This was fixed by changing it to *min-height: 100vh*.
+However, this resulted in the hero image disappearing as its height had been set using a percentage.
+This was fixed by setting the height of the Hero image using *vh* instead.
+* The order form has been set to have max-width to prevent it from getting unnecessarily wide.
+On screens smaller than 768px, the form had been given margin of 10px on its left and right sides to prevent it from getting too close to the sides.
+This looked good on phone screens but during the development process, it was noticed that this meant that when the screen size got larger than the max-width+20px, the form remained 10px from the left-side.
+This was fixed by setting the margin of the *form* element to *0 auto* and setting the left and right margin of *fieldset* element to *10px*.

 ## Deployment